 On May 18, 2020, the EU issued a ruling that answered the airline’s request — and for the most part, it was a “no.” It insisted that they offer lodging and full refunds for a cancellation.
 That last one probably hurt the airlines the most.
 They wanted to keep their passengers’ money.

 If you’re traveling to Europe in the near future, the EU commission notice is a must-read document.
-It outlines exactly how the EU expects airlines to interpret its consumer regulations during, and presumably after, the pandemic.
-We’ll update this section if and when there’s a new ruling.
+It outlines exactly how the EU expects airlines to interpret its consumer regulations during and after the pandemic.

 But we’re getting ahead of ourselves.
 Let’s take a closer look at EC 261 and how it applies.